 Sign in to the Azure portal by using the credentials for your Azure subscription.

-Use the search bar to find Azure Load Testing.
+On the Marketplace page, search for and select Azure Load Testing.

 On the Azure Load Testing pane, select Create.